Check out my new guide for starting a blog to learn how to go about properly creating your own blog.

 Even better, try to get linked to from other blogs.
 Then when you’re attracting direct visitors you’re also helping your search engine rankings.
 Mentions within a post’s content can deliver substantially more traffic too.
 On some blogs you might benefit even more by getting on their blogroll since that is on their sidebar or always 1 click from their homepage.
 Take a chance and make the request via e-mail, but be aware that you’ll have better results when you ask existing contacts and when your blog is more developed.

 That is scratching the surface of ways you can get more exposure for your blog.
-Beyond that look into blog carnivals, directories, blogger lists, etc. As you build up more exposure, search engines will take notice and all of those mentions will contribute to your search engine rankings.
+Beyond that look into blog round ups, directories, blogger lists, etc. As you build up more exposure, search engines will take notice and all of those mentions will contribute to your search engine rankings.
 Before you know it, your efforts snowball to the point that traffic keeps coming in even when putting in minimal effort.

 If you want your blog to grow and someday make money, try thinking of your blog more as a business.
 Would you be taking the passive approach if it was a physical business?